 Entrepreneurs: Sam Nassif and Oliver Greenwald

 The Drip Drop is an edible ring that slides up onto an ice cream cone and catches the melting drips.
-It’s an edible ring of waffle cone that circles around an ice cream cone to catch drips and drops of melting ice cream.
+The drips and drops of melting ice cream are caught by this edible ring of waffle cone that circles around an ice cream cone.

-The founders of Drip Drop are the fourteen years old best-friends Oliver Greenwald and Sam Nassif, from Denver, Colorado.
+The best-friends Sam Nassif and Oliver Greenwald, the fourteen years old from Denver, Colorado. are the founders of Drip Drop.
 The Drip Drop is great for all ages, saves napkins and adds a delicious cookie treat!

 The founders took second place in the school competition which helped them fund a patent with the patent.